ngeldvis/GPX-Data-Viewer/README.md

 # GPX Data Viewer

-A web app to display GPX data from GPX files uploaded to a server </br>
+A web app to display GPX data from GPX files uploaded to a server.
 This was a school project I completed in second year in my Software Systems Development and Integration ([CIS 2750](https://www.uoguelph.ca/registrar/calendars/undergraduate/2018-2019/courses/cis2750.shtml)) course

 ### Main Acomplishments